danielq987/mcgill_courses/readme.md

 # Hooray

-Ran this script to fetch from each of the 527 pages and extract all the relevant course page links.
+Ran this script to fetch from each of the 527 pages and extract all the relevant course page links to a single file `raw_links`.
 ```bash
 #!/bin/bash